New laws reflect states’ move to consolidate early learning and care

 As the department’s name suggests, its work is not just limited to early childhood education and child care programming.
 Mobilizing and delivering education resources for all ages, from preschool to postsecondary and beyond, falls under its mission.

-“If we’re recruiting adults to come back to school under programs like Michigan Reconnect, what are we doing at the same time about [their] children who count on them for caregiving?” says Michelle Richard, who helps lead the new department.
+“If we’re recruiting adults to come back to school under programs like Michigan Reconnect, what are we doing at the same time about [their] children who count on them for caregiving?” says Michelle Richard, deputy director of higher education for the new department.

 Having all of those services housed within a single agency, she adds, better reflects how people’s lives intersect with the work of multiple state programs.